 I'm Don Murray, and this is my personal website.
-I'm a software engineer in Calgary, AB and have been registered as a professional engineer with APEGGA since 1997.
+I'm a software engineer in Calgary, AB and have been registered as a professional engineer with APEGA since 1997.
 My background includes server-side applications in Oil & Gas, pipeline SCADA, equity trading, as well as client-side development for the web and cable set tops.
 I've been a developer, architect, project lead, scrum master, and agile coach.
-I currently work at Shaw Communications.
+I currently work at Shaw Communications as a Principal Software Engineer, mostly in a coaching role.

 I re-certified for my